htrajan/ht-drawsteel/Draw Steel Rules.md

 - **6**

-    - Whenever you use the Inertial Shield triggered action, you can do `(SURGE)` cold damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.
+    - Whenever you use the Inertial Shield triggered action, you can do `⚡` cold damage to a creature of your choice within your Null Field and make them suffer a \[weak\] version of any effect you beat using that triggered action.

 - **9**